InSight Initiative: Summit 6

 Organizations interested in participating should contact Sabrina Sheth, who is responsible for recruiting of participating organization for the MLA InSight Initiative; 703.442.2079.

-All InSight activities will be facilitated in accordance with the MLA Statement of Appropriate Conduct.
-As such, the first Summit will begin with implicit bias training to provide all participants common ground in recognizing and understanding any hidden biases.
+All InSight activities are facilitated in accordance with the MLA Statement of Appropriate Conduct.
+As such, the first Summit began with implicit bias training to provide all participants common ground in recognizing and understanding any hidden biases.

 Applications for librarian participants should be submitted using the MLA InSight Initiative - Summit Application.